amysiu1028/ideaBox/README.md

 Each one of us had our own wins in addition to collaborative wins!

 Lex: The biggest win i felt was when I got the functionality working for the show all ideas button following the show starred ideas button.

 Bobby: Wins - completing the project on time with a day to spare.
 Having our the application look like the comp!
 Building the HTML.
 Challenges - Getting stuck on the logic of the project at times, example: functionality when toggling the pages.

-Bobby: Wins - completing the project on time with a day to spare.
-Having our the application look like the comp!
-Building the HTML.
-Challenges - Getting stuck on the logic of the project at times, example: functionality when toggling the pages.